Skip navigation

 Need to enter more Physical Activities?
 How many?

 14. Knowledge Areas (In order of importance, list the knowledge areas required to perform the tasks and responsibilities of this occupation.
-Representative knowledge areas are "sales and marketing," "food production," "foreign language," or "telecommunications."):
+Representative knowledge areas are "administration and management," "mathematics," "biology," "customer or personal service," "public safety and security," or "medical terminology."):

 Need to enter more Knowledge Areas?
 How many?

-15. Education (Please indicate the educational preparation typically requested or required to qualify for this occupation.
+15. Education (Please indicate the level of educational preparation typically requested or required to qualify for this occupation.
 The information you provide is subject to independent verification.):

 Formal education